 The CIRCUIT BOARD AWARD is a special recognition award that is presented to members of the York Radio Club who have distinguished themselves through long-term service to the club and within the amateur radio community.
 The award is presented only when a qualified member is recognized.
-There is no mandatory time frame in which an award must be made, although if one is made it is usually presented at the Club’s annual Valentine’s Dinner.

 The person most likely to be selected to receive this award is one who continually jumps into the fray, not to make a splash, but to do a job that needs to be done.
 In other words, it is not for the recognition, but for the self-satisfaction of recognizing a need and fulfilling it.
 It is this type of person whose name comes to the fore when those in charge question if the award is to be presented.
 The CIRCUIT BOARD AWARD is most often presented to a person who has done much, but does not believe it was enough and continues to look for more ways to serve.
 Receipt of this award is partly an expression of thank you for service rendered, but also an expectation of continued leadership to the Amateur Radio Community.